 Carles Muñoz Camarero has relocated to Vienna because of love and stayed because of music.
-He admits he can't live without listening to the radio daily and is passionate about crustaceans like lobsters or goose barnacles, fascinated by islands in the middle of nowhere like Jan Mayen or Tristan da Cunha and tries to play cello mixing different styles such as classical, flamenco, pop, free improvisation, jazz and world music.
+He admits he can't live without listening to the radio daily and is passionate about crustaceans like lobsters or goose barnacles, fascinated by islands in the middle of nowhere like Jan Mayen or Tristan da Cunha and tries to play cello mixing different styles such as classical, flamenco, pop, free improvisation, jazz and ethno music.

 Håvard Enstad came to Barcelona for a year of studies.
 Fourteen years later he moved to Vienna and continuously tries to spread the joy and beauty of Scandinavian folk Music.
 Carles was one of his victims and Lofoten was the result.
-When Håvard is not composing musicals or working in his garden, he participates in world music festivals to learn music from places you didn't know existed.
+When Håvard is not composing musicals or working in his garden, he participates in ethno music festivals to learn music from places you didn't know existed.

-"Your sound is balsam för själen!"
+"Your sound is balsam för själen (the soul)!"

 - Emilia Amper, nyckelharpa player and composer

-"Your music is so soothing, like a semolina pudding with blueberry and sea buckthorn sauce and a few lavender blossoms".
+"Your music is so soothing, like a semolina pudding with blueberry and sea buckthorn sauce and a few lavender blossoms."